GSA/digitalgov.gov/content/topics/trust/_index.md

 # Topic Title
 title: "Trust"
+deck: "Understand how digital services impact trust in government."

 # description — keep it short and clear
-summary: "Understand how digital services impact trust in government."
+summary: "The guidance, resources, and community you find here will help to create government websites that inspire trust in federal digital resources."

 # Weight
 weight: 1